OpenConext/OpenConext-myconext/README.md

 ### The public-gui

-The myconext public gui can also be build with Svelte and to get initially started:
+The myconext public gui is built with Vite and to get initially started:

 ```
 cd public-gui